richardbinder/MachineLearning2024S/report.md

 ## Obesity

-The Obesity data set has a total of 2111 instances and 16 non-target attributes.
+The Obesity data set has a total of **2111 instances** and **16 non-target attributes**.
 The attributes are of type nominal, ordinal or ratio.
 None of the instances have missing values

 ### Obesity Attributes